franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 - You can edit the comment if you are the author
 - You can quote someone else's comment in a new comment.
 This is useful if you want to respond to a certain part of a comment.

+### Internal comments (Enterprise add-on)

+> [!NOTE]
+> Internal comments are an Enterprise add-on and can only be used with Enterprise cloud or Enterprise on-premises.
+An upgrade from the free Community edition is easily possible.

 ### Emoji reactions

 Starting with version 15.0, you can respond to comments with emoji reactions to quickly communicate basic messages without having to add a comment.